ahmed-marzook/Weather-Bridge/README.md

 # WeatherBridge API🌤️

 A modern Weather API wrapper service providing seamless access to weather data through a unified interface.
-WeatherBridge acts as an elegant connector between your applications and various weather data providers.
+WeatherBridge acts as an elegant connector between your applications and weather data providers.

-**Project to learn how to use Redis and call external APIs using Spring WebClient.**
+**Project to learn how to use Redis and call external APIs using Spring WebClient.
+Using [Visual Crossing API](https://www.visualcrossing.com/)**

 ## Technology Stack🛠️